univention/univention-corporate-server/doc/architecture/components/index.rst

    What do your readers already know before they read your document?
    What should your readers know or be able to do after they read your document?

-In this part of the document, you dive into the second, medium, detail level of the architecture of Univention Corporate Server (UCS).
+In this part of the document, you learn about the second, medium, detail level of the architecture of |UCS|.
 You learn about UCS product components that you face directly when you use UCS.
 The product components typically act as entry points for your tasks.

 The description of the product components is for administrators and solution architects.
-For software developers and system engineers it provides the context for the architectural dive-in to UCS.
+For software developers and system engineers it provides the context for the architectural details to UCS.
 Make sure you are familiar with the :ref:`concepts` behind UCS.

-The following product components introduce themselves in the order you will most likely encounter them when you work with UCS:
+The following product components introduce themselves in the order you most likely encounter them when you work with UCS:

 #. :ref:`component-portal`
 #. :ref:`component-management-system`
 #. :ref:`component-app-center`
-#. :ref:`component-file-print-services`
+#. :ref:`component-file-print`
 #. :ref:`component-command-line`

 .. toctree::